-60. Plaintiffs reallege and incorporate by reference each and every allegation set forth in this Complaint as though fully set forth herein.
+55. Plaintiffs reallege and incorporate by reference each and every allegation set forth in this Complaint as though fully set forth herein.

-- 61. Defendants failed to provide Plaintiff Mann and the Class with wage statements conforming to the requirements of section 226(a) of the Code.
-Defendants filed to disclose the beginning and end dates of the applicable pay period, thereby violating the requirements of law, making it impossible for the worker to determine whether or not the paycheck issued to them had been timely prepared and/or whether they had been paid all earned overtime, particularly when working on more than one project during a pay period. - 62.
-The foregoing was intentional misconduct of Defendants that injured Plaintiffs and Class Members insofar as they were deprived of information to which they were legally entitled, including but not limited to the name and address of the legal entity that is the employer, all hours worked under Naranjo and inclusive dates of the weekly period for which the employee is paid, and all applicable rates of pay. - 63.
+- 56. Defendants failed to provide Plaintiffs and Class Members with wage statements conforming to the requirements of section 226(a) of the Code. - 57.
+The foregoing was intentional misconduct of Defendants that injured Plaintiffs and Class Members insofar as they were deprived of information to which they were legally entitled, including but not limited to the name and address of the legal entity that is the employer, inclusive dates of the weekly period for which the employee is paid, and all applicable rates of pay. - 58.
 The failure of Defendants to provide compliant wage statements violates section 226(a) of the Code.
 The failure caused them injury by depriving them of information to which they are legally entitled.
 Accordingly, Plaintiffs and Class Members are entitled to damages in an amount according to proof and costs and reasonable attorney's fees in accordance with the provisions of Code section 226(e), all in a sum according to proof.
+Plaintiffs are entitled to an amount according to proof of at least \$4,000, each, not including interest thereon, reasonable attorneys' fees and cost of suit